 Extracorporeal Shockwave Therapy (ESWT)

-Whether your symptoms are causing you to struggle to sit down at work, having difficulty walking down the stairs or your sports training is restricted, we may have a solution.
+- Whether your symptoms are causing you to struggle to sit down at work, having difficulty walking down the stairs or your sport or exercise is restricted, we may have a solution.

-Physiotherapy Matters are using ESWT in clinic now, call us to find out more.
+- Physiotherapy Matters are using ESWT in clinic now!

 It has been shown to effectively reduce symptoms in the acute stage as well as long term problems.

 - Takes place in the out-patient setting (quick and easy)

 - ESWT is a highly effective treatment for patients with tendon pain, it relieves pain in 80% of plantar fasciitis patients in 3-4 treatments (Evidence based)